OumaimaFassi/SNCF_viz/README.md

 You can choose to compare the first station you selected with any other station consecutively just by clicking any other circle on the map ; this will change the *second station selected* field to the one you just clicked.
 Another way to change this selection is to use the dropdown menu and look for a specific train station.

 Reset buttons can also be used to set any of the two fields to *none*.
-If you elect to reset the first field then your next click on any circle of the map will add your selection to the **first station selected**
+If you elect to reset the first field then your next click on any circle of the map will add your selection to the **first station selected**.

 [index]:https://github.com/OumaimaFassi/SNCF_viz/blob/master/img/Index.png
 [legend1]:https://github.com/OumaimaFassi/SNCF_viz/blob/master/img/legend1.png